thegenemyers/DALIGNER/README.md

 width 2<sup>w</sup> (default 2<sup>6</sup> = 64) that contain a collection of exact matching k-mers (default 14) between the two reads, such that the total number of bases covered by the k-mer hits is h (default 35). k cannot be larger than 32 in the current implementation.
-If the -b option is set, then the daligner assumes the data has a strong compositional bias (e.g. >65% AT rich), and at the cost of a bit more time, dynamically adjusts k-mer sizes depending on compositional bias, so that the mers used have an effective specificity of 4<sup>k</sup>.

 If there are one or more interval tracks specified with the -m option, then the reads of the DB or DB's to which the mask applies are soft masked with the union of the